WHY GDPR MATTERS

 It’s a reaction to data breaches

-With large-scale data breaches seemingly becoming more commonplace and harder to identify, GDPR has come about in large part because of consumers what to know how their data is being stored, processed, and handled.
+With large-scale data breaches seemingly becoming more commonplace and harder to identify, GDPR has come about in large part because of consumers want to know how their data is being stored, processed, and handled.
 Businesses will now need to be able to tell their customers and clients what they do with their data with the aim being to put people back in control of their personal information.

 The right to be forgotten is a powerful one

 The right to be forgotten is a key part of GDPR because it gives consumers the right to order corporations to remove data from their databases when it is no longer needed.
-In the digital age, there has been a proliferation of a mass data storage with consumers often unwittingly handing over more and more data.
+In the digital age, there has been a proliferation of mass data storage with consumers often unwittingly handing over more and more data.
 GDPR is set to tackle this problem head-on.

 The right to have mistakes corrected

 Outdated or incorrect information can be a bane to many of us because it is of little or no use, and yet still keeps surfacing.
 By having the right to have inaccurate information erased and outdated data updated, GDPR looks set to streamline the information companies hold on their customers.